 Microsoft Endpoint Manager Resources – Forums

 The Microsoft Q&A forums are what has replaced the TechNet forums.
 Each Q&A (Questions and Answers) area is listed below.
-Remember that since you can tag a post within Microsoft Q&A, you can cross-post a topic within one or more areas.
+Remember that since you can tag a post within Microsoft Q&A, you can cross-post a topic within one or more area.
 That’s what I call handy because it means that you don’t have to create two different posts for the same topic!

 Microsoft Endpoint Manager – Intune